 1. Make sure your external unit doesn’t get buried or confined by snow.

 Your outdoor compressor needs lots of good airflow.
 This does not just mean behind and on the sides, but also in front.
-You want the compressor to have access to warmer outdoor air and it needs to be able to move the colder air produced away as easily as possible.
-Object up to ten feet in front of the compressor can cause cold air back flow which will reduce the ability of the unit to extract heat from the ambient air.
-Check after any big changes in snowfall and how it accumulates (plowing, shoveling, drifting, roof avalanches).
+You want the compressor to have access to warmer outdoor air and it needs to be able to move the colder air it produces away as easily as possible.
+Objects up to ten feet in front of the compressor can cause cold air back flow which will reduce the ability of the unit to extract heat from the ambient air.
+Check for clearance after any big changes in snowfall and how it accumulates (plowing, shoveling, drifting, roof avalanches).

 2. Watch for ice under your external unit.